 We know that God has set eternity into the heart of man, so we can trust that He is at work in their hearts.
 However, we still struggle with what to say, when to say it, and how to say it.
-To help us better understand the culture that calls this generation away from God, and learn how to engage them by speaking the truth in love, we are bringing four outstanding speakers to our upcoming Legacy Conference on February 1.
+To help us better understand the culture that calls this generation away from God, and learn how to engage them by speaking the truth in love, we brought four outstanding speakers to our Legacy Conference on February 1, 2020.

 Rev. Dr. Bob Newton is going to bring in the reality check: this is where we are in the world today.
 We’re facing issues that are very similar to what the Early Christian Church faced.

 Mrs. Heather Ruesch is going to talk about what is stealing our kids—the sexual revolution that is rampant.

 Rev. Gabe Kasper will explore practical ways to move from dissatisfaction with the way things are to a heart on fire with holy discontent for what God could do.

 Finally, Rev. Dr. Dean Nadasdy will bring it all together and talk about how we can best engage this generation, be Lutheran, and embrace the new frontier.